Home » Addiction » Alcohol » Recovery

 2. Post-Acute Withdrawal Stage

 Post-acute withdrawal stage, also known as PAWS (Post-Acute Withdrawal Syndrome), involves lingering symptoms like mood swings, anxiety, and sleep disturbances.
 Emotional instability makes relapse tempting, so coping mechanisms and support systems are important during this stage.
-PAWS last several months as the brain chemistry gradually stabilizes, according to Healthline’s “Post-Acute Withdrawal Syndrome: Symptoms, Treatment.”
+PAWS lasts several months as the brain chemistry gradually stabilizes, according to Healthline’s “Post-Acute Withdrawal Syndrome: Symptoms, Treatment.”

 3. Repair Stage